Mailman’s Yusuf Hamied Fellowship Winners

 Proposal brief: Dr. Sampat’s project will empirically assess the impact of TRIPS on drug prices, generic competition and utilization of drugs which can have implication for Indian and Global pharmaceutical patent policy.

-Mary Beth Terry, Professor of Epidemiology, Department of Environmental Health Sciences
+Mary Beth Terry, Professor, Department of Epidemiology

-Jasmine McDonald, Assistant Professor of Epidemiology, Department of Environmental Health Sciences
+Jasmine McDonald, Assistant Professor, Department of Epidemiology

 Proposal title: The Role of Environmental Exposures and Breast Cancer and Other Chronic Diseases in Women